History of freedom struggle confined to one family till Modi became PM: Shah | Politics

 - India

-Union Home Minister Amit Shah on Thursday said the history of India's freedom struggle was confined to one family but Prime Minister Narendra Modi put an end to it.
+Union Home Minister Amit Shah on Thursday said the history of India's freedom struggle was confined to one family but Prime Minister Narendra Modi put an end to it by ''immortalising'' Sardar Vallabhbhai Patel.

+The Ram Temple issue was stuck ''since the time of Babur'', but just after the Supreme Court order, the prime minister did Bhumi Pujan in Ayodhya.
+Shah said Lord Ram will be in his grand temple by next year's Ram Navami.

 Soon after landing at the Bhalla College helipad here, Shah was faced with denunciatory slogans by Congress workers at Parashuram Chowk against over the disqualification of Rahul Gandhi as MP.
 Some of them showed black flags to the home minister and were detained by police.